| | | | | | |

 backpack on the camino de santiago

-My bag acting as a clothesline
+My bag acted as a clothesline

 two women hiking the camino de santiago